ppatil1979/Low-Level-Design/designPatterns/design_pattern.md

 - Define an interface
 - Implementation of an interface in Adapter class

+## Decorator Design Pattern
+- The Decorator Pattern lets you add new behavior or features to an object dynamically without changing its original class.
+- It wraps an existing object to extend its functionality.
+- When you want to add features at runtime (like adding toppings to a pizza, scrollbars to a window, or encryption to a data stream) without modifying existing code.

 # Behavioural Design Patterns
 - How to write behaviour
 - How to implement actions/ methods in our code base